 Ideal for those in professional services such as accounting, graphic design or digital marketing, freelance work allows individuals to work for clients on an ad-hoc basis.
 Freelancers are earn some extra funds on the side of their regular job by working on evenings and weekends for other companies, developing their skills and charging a rate of their choosing.

 Frequency of work can be an issue, however, with some companies only requiring work from their freelance employee every few weeks or so.
 However, by developing a larger client base, freelancers are more likely to be able to rely on a steady stream of work as when one company doesn’t need any work, another company are there with a task or project.
+Working remotely also affords you the opportunity to undertake freelancer work abroad, whether you're living abroad and working for a British company or working for a company based overseas.

 Renting out your home on Airbnb or another vacation rental site can be a great way to earn money over the weekends or for a few days a month.
 If you have a friend or family to stay with during this time, you can earn a tidy sum renting your home to holidaymakers visiting the UK.